 In May of that year the first fire truck was purchased and served for the next five years.
 A tanker truck was also purchased to carry the necessary water supply required by the N. C. Department of Insurance.
 Each of these vehicles was twenty years old when purchased.

+In the summer of l972, with the determination of local citizens and a loan of $12000 dollars, A. E. Briscoe made his building project become a reality.
+The moving of equipment began in September of 1972 while work continued on the building.
+The new Firehouse was a three bay garage with attached kitchen and meeting hall.
 The masonry work was done by vocational education students under the direction of Max Robinson, with the balance of construction completed by local citizens.
 Hot dogs and hamburgers were sold on Saturdays to raise funds to operate.
 Firefighters and their family would rotate weekends operating the kitchen.
 Other fund raising efforts were poor man suppers, spaghetti suppers, and the annual Ladies Auxiliary bazaar and bake sale.

 December of that year brought about the election of new officers.
 With the new headquarters complete and the equipment in place, a new challenge lay ahead.
 Newly elected Chairman A. E. Briscoe and Chief Dean Conner began the process of getting Union Mills Volunteer Fire Department rated and certified by the N. C. Department of Insurance.
 In May of 1974, this goal was achieved and the 9A-9Aarating was awarded.
 This rating meant that the residents within a 4 mile driving range of the Firehouse would be given and average of 15% reduction on their fire and lightening insurance premium.
 This rating also meant that the Rating Bureau would require us to maintain serviceable fire apparatus; a 24 hour manned alarm station; and a crew of no less than nineteen firemen participating in at least 36 hours of meetings, training and drills each year.